 - May decrease blood sugar levels leading to hypoglycemia

-These side effects, however, are extremely rare and will only show if cordyceps mushrooms are taken in extremely high dosages.
+These side effects, however, are infrequent and will only show if you take cordyceps mushrooms if you overdose on the mushroom.
 Taking an ideal cordyceps dosage can help you avoid these side effects.

 How Do I Use Cordyceps Mushrooms?

-Cordyceps mushrooms can be consumed in the form of tea.
-This is one of the oldest and most traditional methods of incorporating the mushroom into your daily life.
+You can consume cordyceps mushrooms as tea.
+This is one of the oldest and most traditional methods of incorporating cordyceps mushrooms into your daily life.

-The mushroom can also be taken as a health supplement in the form of capsules.
+You can also take the mushroom as a health supplement in capsule form.
 For mild to moderate immune support, you can take up to two capsules in the morning and evening.
-You can increase it to 3 capsules if it is being taken for specific immune-suppressed conditions.
+You can increase it to 3 capsules for specific immune-suppressed conditions.

-A spoonful of Cordyceps mushroom powder can be added to your favorite recipes.
+You can add a spoonful of Cordyceps mushroom powder to your favorite recipes.